florentinhetriuc/Construction-Bricks/src/components/LegoBrick/README.md

 | `children` | `React.ReactNode` | Content to be rendered inside the brick | Yes |
 | `className` | `string` | Additional CSS classes | No |
 | `badgeNrOfDots` | `number` | Custom number of dots for the badge.
 If not provided, uses default based on variant | No |

-## Variants

-Each variant displays a default number of dots:
-- Variant A: 3 dots
-- Variant B: 1 dot
-- Variant C: 2 dots

 ## Usage